Blender Tips and Shortcuts to Speed up 3D Workflow

 12. Be Updated

 This also rings true to the hardware that you use on your machine.
 There are plenty of ways to maximize your use of Blender even on lower-end machines.
-But If your time and your budget allow, make sure you use as much RAM, CPU, and GPU power as you can afford.
+But if your time and your budget allow, make sure you use as much RAM, CPU, and GPU power as you can afford.
 Or avail of cloud computing services such as Vagon to use high-end computing power at affordable costs.

 Conclusion